Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 - A transcendent experience is one in which we feel that we have risen above the everyday world to experience a higher reality.
 - Mystical experiences share four qualities.
     - Passive
     - Transient
     - Ineffable
     - Noetic
-- Transcendence paradox: it simultaneously makes individuals feel insignificant and yet connected to something massive and meaningful.
+- *Transcendence paradox*: it simultaneously makes individuals feel insignificant and yet connected to something massive and meaningful.
 - Transcendence causes people to feel more connected to the universe and not fear death.

 ## Chapter 6: Growth